The One Stop Guide to EU Cookie Guidelines

-The Luxembourg DPA issued its guidelines on cookies and similar technologies in October 2021 that aim to help websites and mobile applications comply with the GDPR and national data protection and cookie laws.
+The Luxembourg DPA issued its cookies and similar technologies guidelines in October 2021 to help websites and mobile applications comply with the GDPR and national data protection and cookie laws.

 11.1 What is CNPD?

-The National Data Protection Commission (Commission Nationale pour la Protection des Données – CNPD) is an independent public institution and acts as the official data protection authority in the Grand Duchy of Luxembourg.
+The Luxembourg National Data Protection Commission (Commission Nationale pour la Protection des Données, or CNPD) is an independent public institution and acts as the official data protection authority in the Grand Duchy of Luxembourg.
 It verifies the legality of the processing of personal data and ensures the protection of personal freedoms and fundamental rights in terms of data protection and privacy.

 11.2 What are the Luxembourg DPA Cookie Guidelines?

-The Luxembourg DPA - CNPD published its guidelines on cookies and similar technologies (Cookies) on October 26, 2021.
-The guidelines aim to help website operators and mobile app operators in complying with the applicable legal framework in Luxembourg.
+The Luxembourg DPA - CNPD published its guidelines on cookies and similar technologies (Cookies) on 26 October 2021.
+The guidelines aim to help website and mobile app operators comply with the applicable legal framework in Luxembourg.

 The cookie guidelines differentiate between essential cookies and non-essential cookies.
 The essential cookies are those for which consent is not required.
 On the other hand, non-essential cookies require prior consent from users.

 11.3 What are the requirements of the Luxembourg DPA Cookie Guidelines?